intel/llvm/xptifw/doc/XPTI_Framework.md

    the performance of the framework in detail in the sections [Performance of the Framework](#performance-of-the-framework) and  [Modeling and projection](#modeling-and-projection).
 For details on the command line arguments, please refer to these sections.

+   > **NOTE:** These tests rely on the availability of TBB for creating the multi-threaded tests and will not be created if TBB has not been enabled during the build process.

    ```bash
    % <xptifw-dir>/lib/Release/run_test --trace-points 1000 --type performance --overhead 1.5 --num-threads 0,1,2,3 --test-id 1,2 --tp-frequency 50
    ```